-Archbold Biological Station’s Plant ecology Lab conducts basic and applied research that focuses on four areas:
+Archbold Biological Station’s Plant Ecology Program conducts basic and applied research that focuses on four areas:

 Plant population biology, plant demography, and population viability